 My name is Antony Cox.
 I am from London, England.
-I work at Totally Communications as a software developer where I get to work on a fantastic range of projects from small web builds to complex database driven cloud based applications.
+I work at Acknowledgement where I am the Head of Technology.
+I get to work with a fantastic team of people, and some brilliant clients, on projects that make me proud to say I was part of them.

 My website, www.antcox.com, is a personal outlet for opinion and comment, generally focused on technology and gaming.